Robert M. Stonestreet

 Memberships and Affiliations

 Mr. Stonestreet has been ranked in Chambers USA’s America’s Leading Business Lawyers.
-He has been named in The Best Lawyers of America® by BL Rankings and also recognized as a West Virginia Super Lawyer (part of Thompson Reuters).
+He has been named in The Best Lawyers of America® and also recognized as a West Virginia Super Lawyer.

 - Presenter, “Critical Habitat Designations Under the Endangered Species Act,” Shale Gas Law Conference, November 9, 2018; West Virginia Chamber of Commerce Environment and Energy Conference, May 23, 2018.